-(9) "Extended campus site" means any location of an institution, other than the main campus, at which the institution offers at least 50 percent of a nursing education curriculum.
+(15) "Extended campus site" means any location of an institution, other than the main campus, at which the institution offers at least 50 percent of a nursing education curriculum.

-(10) "Faculty" means the nursing faculty as a whole, functioning as a collective body.
+(16) "Faculty" means the nursing faculty as a whole, functioning as a collective body.

-(11) "Faculty member" means an individual instructor or clinical instructor.
+(17) "Faculty member" means an individual nurse educator, nurse educator associate, or clinical lab teaching assistant.

-(12) "Home Board" means the approval or accrediting authority by which a particular nursing program is approved and to which it is accountable.
+(18) "Home Board" means the approval or accrediting authority by which a particular nursing program is approved and to which it is accountable.

-(13) "Initial Approval" means authorization by the Board to admit students in a new nursing program, or in an extended campus site, when the Board deems the extended campus site to be the equivalent of a new program.
+(19) "Initial Approval" means authorization by the Board to accept students for admission in a new nursing program, or in an extended campus site, when the Board deems the extended campus site to be the equivalent of a new program.
 Initial approval status continues until the first class has graduated and the Board has taken final action on the application for approval.